biomedicalinformaticsgroup/networks_ismb24/_build/html/_sources/feedback_survey.md

 # Feedback Survey

-On behalf of the ISMB organising committee and ourselves we would greatly appreciate on your feedback for the tutorial.
+On behalf of the ISMB organising committee and ourselves we would greatly appreciate your feedback on the tutorial.

 We hope to be able to deliver this tutorial or similar in the future, and your feedback can help us to improve.